KiandaBPM/KiandaBPM.github.io/getting-started.md

 In general, we normally include the following key steps to build a process in an agile manner:

-1. Plan process design, forms, fields, rules, log into design spreadsheet
+1. Plan process design, forms, fields, rules, log into design spreadsheet.
-2. Build forms and fields connecting to data where applicable
+2. Build forms and fields connecting to data where applicable.
-3. Publish to dashboards, anonymous forms or SharePoint for end-user distribution
+3. Publish to dashboards, anonymous forms or SharePoint for end-user distribution.
-4. Repeat until perfect
+4. Repeat until perfect.

 When you are ready, navigate to https://&lt;businessName&gt;.kianda.com/admin/designer then click "Add new" to create a new process.